Ukrainian grandmother stranded after being refused flight to UK over eVisa issues

 Her daughter Maria said the new electronic visa system was difficult for elderly people to navigate

-A Ukrainian grandmother was left stranded at Krakov airport after being stopped from boarding a flight to the UK over eVisa issues.
+A Ukrainian grandmother was left stranded at Krakow airport after being stopped from boarding a flight to the UK over eVisa issues.

-Liudmyla Karpenko, 78, had spent 25 hours travelling by bus from Kyiv to Krakov airport, from where she was due to catch a flight to visit her daughter in the East Midlands.
+Liudmyla Karpenko, 78, had spent 25 hours travelling by bus from Kyiv to Krakow, from where she was due to catch a flight to visit her daughter in the East Midlands.

-But she was not allowed to board the RyanAir flight because she had a problem on her electronic visa account, which would not link to her old residency permit.
+But she was not allowed to board the Ryanair flight due to a problem in her electronic visa account, which would not link to her old residency permit.

 The government has been moving millions of foreign nationals from physical Biometric Residence Permits (BRPs) to electronic visas.
 Ms Karpenko had confirmation from the Home Office that she had correct visa status in the UK but was denied boarding on her flight because of the eVisa issue.